+ccording to Australian researcher and teacher Richard Patterson, Francis Thompson was the Whitechapel serial murderer Jack The Ripper.
 Richard Patterson has been studying the Jack the Ripper murders for almost 20 years and his discoveries about Francis Thompson being a lead suspect in the identity of the murderer make interesting reading.
-This is a man who has travelled the world visiting London and the murder sites, talking with Ripper experts and visiting the Burns Library in Boston, which holds the largest collection of Thompson’s letters and papers in the world.
+This is a man who has traveled the world visiting London and the murder sites, talking with Ripper experts and visiting the Burns Library in Boston, which holds the largest collection of Thompson’s letters and papers in the world.

 Most startling is how the writings of Francis Thompson himself tell of using his written words as a form of confession and his poems which give a narrative of a man wandering the streets of London brutally murdering women with a knife.

 Read my review of Richard Patterson’s book “Jack the Ripper: The Works of Francis Thompson” here.

 “He lived in Providence Row, a few yards from where Mary Kelly was killed.
 He had surgeon training and he carried a razor sharp knife.
 Right before the ‘Ripper’ murders a prostitute, he had fallen in love with, severed their relationship and fled him.
 Right after the murders, he was placed in a private sanitarium.
 A poet who was also a murderer?
 If he is indeed Jack the Ripper and has gone to hell, he will not be lonely.
 He will join the ranks of the other infamous serial killers who were also poets, such as Israel Keye, Dennis Nilsen, Joel Rifkin, Ted Bundy, Jack Unterweger, Dennis Rader, and the Zodiac Killer.” – Richard Patterson